 While it is the pod which is most favored, okra leaves are, indeed, edible too.
 Not only the leaves but the beautiful blossoms as well.

 Eating Okra Leaves

 Okra is a type of hibiscus plant that is grown for ornamental purposes and as a food crop.
-The leaves are heart shaped, serrated, medium in size, bright green and covered in small bristles.
-The leaves grow alternately with 5-7 lobes per stem.
+The leaves are heart-shaped, serrated, medium in size, bright green, and covered in small bristles.
+The leaves grow alternately with five to seven lobes per stem.